KeppySoftware/OmniMIDI/README.md

 Absolutely no, Kode54's driver is better than mine tho.
 (His code is more cleaner, and way more stable)

 You can download it from there here: https://github.com/kode54/BASSMIDI-Driver

+## About the Windows 10 support
+INFO: Windows 10 will NOT be supported until Microsoft doesn't fix the problem with the MIDI-Mapper.
+There's already a patch for Windows 8 and 8.1, so I'll give support for them.

+And for support, I mean bug fixes and other things like that.
+The driver itself works on Windows 10, but it's really glitchy.